import pandas as pd

 10.10.1 Feature Importance

 The default importance metric for a lightgbm model is the number of splits in which a feature is used across trees, and this will depend a lot on the chosen parameters of the best model.
-But there are other ways to think about what importance means that will be specific to a model, data setting, and ultimate goal of the modeling process.
-For this data and the model, depending on the settings, you might see that the most important features are age, cholesterol, and max heart rate.
+For the table below, we show the top 4 features from the tuned model and values rescaled to be between 0 and 1 for easier comparison.
+But there are other ways to think about what importance means that will be specific to a model, data setting, and the ultimate goal of the modeling process.

 # Get feature importances